Your use of the Manchester Metropolitan University Website is subject to the terms and conditions on this page and the

 Our printed prospectus and supporting marketing materials are published well in advance of the start of the academic year and therefore the online prospectus provides the more detailed and up to date information on our programmes of study.
 Please check the online prospectus information before applying to the University and just before accepting your offer of a place.
 The University will use all reasonable endeavours to deliver your course in accordance with the descriptions applied to it in the online prospectus for the academic year in which you begin your course.
 However, the University is entitled to make reasonable changes to ensure the University delivers the best quality of educational experience to you.

 Sometimes circumstances may arise which are beyond the control of the University.
 Examples (without limitation) of such circumstances include:

-In these circumstances, the University will provide as much notice as possible and will take all reasonable steps to minimise the resultant disruption by, for example, delivering a modified version of the course, or offering affected students the chance to move to another course or institution.
+In these circumstances, the University will provide as much notice as possible and will take all reasonable steps to minimise the resultant disruption by, for example, delivering a modified version of the course, or offering affected applicants or students the chance to move to another course or institution (where reasonably practicable).
 To the fullest extent it is possible under the general law the University excludes liability for any loss and/or damage suffered by any applicant or student as a result of such circumstances.

 If the University changes your course in a fundamental way and you are not satisfied with the changes, you will be offered the opportunity to withdraw from the programme and, if required, reasonable support to transfer to another provider.
 It should be noted that this is without prejudice to your statutory right of cancellation and to any other remedy which you would be entitled by law to seek.

 From time to time, we may also need to make changes to the Key Contract Documents or these Terms.

 If you create intellectual property rights (IPR) during your studies or research, the standard position is that you will own such rights, unless: